M-CS-ME/mabel/README.md

 `mabel` prints the source blocks into stdout, therefore to write to a file just do `mabel src.md > src`.

+To specify a specific source block `n` just do `mabel src.md n`

 The syntax is the same as markdown, only code blocks are counted and in-line code is ignored.

-If no input is given, `mabel` will take input through stdin.

 ## What's next?